Knowledge Base Sections ▾

 print(response.choices[0].message.content)

-Streaming (Server-Sent Events) is useful for interactive interfaces and chats where you want to show the response as it is generated:
+Streaming (Server-Sent Events) for interactive interfaces and chats where you want to show the response as it is being generated:

 stream = client.chat.completions.create(